Smitty's Cinema movie theater chain hosts fundraiser for Ukraine

-SANFORD, Maine — If you're looking for a way to help Ukraine, you might consider going to see a movie this upcoming week.

-Starting on Saturday, March 26, Smitty's Cinema locations in Maine and New Hampshire will be playing the 2014 Ukrainian film "The Guide", and all proceeds from ticket sales will go to the Ukraine Relief Fund.
+SANFORD, Maine — Smitty's Cinema locations in Maine and New Hampshire will be playing the 2014 Ukrainian film "The Guide," starting March 26.
+All proceeds from ticket sales will go to the Ukraine Relief Fund.

 "The Guide" was submitted for an Academy Award consideration for Best Foreign Film.
 It is subtitled.
 Locations and showtimes are listed below: